oldfatcrab/PSYCH101/README.md

     - it is probably one of the frontiers that we understand the least of in psychology
 - The Endocrine System
     - hormones
-    - the different chemicals that float through he blood and also influence us
+    - the different chemicals that float through the blood and also influence us
 - Putting it all together - The Example of Hunger
-    - not completely separate systems, all work together and influence eachother
+    - not completely separate systems, all work together and influence each other
     - we can look at hunger as an example of how all these systems work together

 ## <a name="2b"></a>Neuron